AMIF and ESF Funding

 Last updated on

-In order to promote the efficient management of migration flows and the implementation, strengthening and development of a common Union approach to asylum and immigration, the European Commission established the Asylum, Migration and Integration Fund (AMIF) to provide funding for the period 2014-20.
+In order to promote the efficient management of migration flows and the implementation, strengthening and development of a common European Union approach to asylum and immigration, the European Commission established the Asylum, Migration and Integration Fund (AMIF).

 The AMIF Fund will contribute to the achievement of four specific objectives: